kamermans/command/README.md

 command
 =======

-External command runner / executor for PHP
+External command runner / executor for PHP.
+This is an object oriented, robust replacement for `exec`, `shell_exec`, the backtick operator and the like.

-Taken from http://pollinimini.net/blog/php-command-runner/ and hosted here for maintenance, improvement and use with Packagist
+~~Taken from http://pollinimini.net/blog/php-command-runner/ and hosted here for maintenance, improvement and use with Packagist~~

+This package is diverging heavily from the original project, and it will continue to diverge.

+## Running Commands

 At its simplest form, you can execute commands like this:

 ```php
 $cmd = Command::factory('ls')->run();
 ```

+### Adding Arguments and Options

 Here we are safely adding arguments: